Changes to the yesterday report are marked.

 Until 11 May 2020:

-- Senior citizens (65+) living in urban areas may leave their homes between 7 a.m. and 1 p.m. every day; senior citizens in rural area (up to 75) may leave their homes to engage in agricultural activities; persons having registered apiaries allowed to move between their home and apiary every day from Monday to Friday, except between 10 p.m. and 5 a.m., and on weekends without any time limitations.
+- Senior citizens (65+) living in urban areas may leave their homes only between 7 a.m. and 10 a.m. from Monday to Friday; senior citizens in rural area (up to 75) may leave their homes to engage in agricultural activities; persons having registered apiaries allowed to move between their home and apiary every day from Monday to Friday, except between 8 p.m. and 5 a.m., and on weekends without any time limitations.

 - Bans do not apply to:

 - Healthcare workers on duty;

 - Persons granted by employers a confirmation on required movement for the purpose of work process;

 - Persons granted a special permit for movement by the Ministry of Interior;

 - Persons in urgent need of medical assistance;

 - Cargo road transport crews.